-Red Robin seeks to grow its restaurant base prudently considering a number of factors including general economic conditions, expected financial performance, availability of appropriate locations, competition in local markets and the availability of teams to manage new locations.
+Red Robin seeks to grow its restaurant base prudently considering a number of factors including general economic conditions, expected financial performance, availability of appropriate locations, competition in local markets, and the availability of teams to manage new locations.
 We believe that site selection is critical to our success and thus we devote substantial time and effort evaluating each prospective site.
-Our site selection criteria focuses on identifying markets, trade areas and specific sites that are likely to yield the greatest density of desirable demographic characteristics, heavy retail traffic, and high visibility.
-Over the past three years, we have opened a total of 48 new restaurants, relocated three units, and closed two restaurants.
+Our site selection criteria focuses on identifying markets, trade areas, and specific sites that are likely to yield the greatest density of desirable demographic characteristics, retail traffic, and visibility.
+Over the past three years, we have opened a total of 58 new restaurants, acquired 37 franchised restaurants, relocated four units, and closed seven restaurants.

-In 2011, we introduced Red Robin's Burger Works®, a smaller non-traditional prototype with a limited menu and limited service that we are developing in order to serve the needs of our guests in markets where full-sized sites are not available, such as central business districts, urban areas and other non-traditional sites.
-We expect most Red Robin's Burger Works® restaurants to range between 1,800 and 2,200 square feet and compete with other fast-casual chains for time pressed guests seeking higher quality food than from quick-service chains.
-We have opened six Red Robin's Burger Works® restaurants since November 2011 and we continue to evaluate the results of different types of trade areas as well as optimize operating performance.
-The underlying restaurant performance has been mixed with sales at our central business district and lifestyle trade areas performing as expected and our college campus locations performing below our expectations.
-For 2014, we plan to focus our Red Robin's Burger Works® development efforts in central business district locations while we consider the viability of college campus sites.
+In 2011, we introduced Red Robin Burger Works, a smaller non-traditional prototype with a limited menu and limited service that is designed to serve the needs of our guests in markets where full-sized sites are not available, such as central business districts, urban areas, and other non-traditional sites.
+We expect most Red Robin Burger Works restaurants to range between 1,800 and 2,200 square feet and compete with other fast-casual chains for time pressed guests seeking higher quality food than from quick-service chains.
+We have seven Red Robin Burger Works restaurants open in three markets and have three additional units under construction and scheduled to open in the first fiscal quarter of 2015.
+The underlying restaurant performance has been mixed with sales at our central business district and lifestyle trade areas performing as expected while our college campus locations have performed below our expectations.

-During 2014, the Company expects to open 20 new Company-owned full and mid-size Red Robin® restaurants in addition to five Red Robin's Burger Works®.
-The costs of a full-sized 6,000 square foot Red Robin® restaurant and a mid-sized 4,400 square foot Red Robin® restaurant range from \$1.8 to \$2.0 million and \$1.3 to \$1.8 million, respectively, depending on location (stand alone, mall or in-line retail) assuming it is a leased location.
-The cost of a Red Robin's Burger Works® ranges from \$0.5 million to \$0.8 million.
+During 2015, the Company expects to open 20 new Company-owned Red Robin restaurants in addition to five Red Robin Burger Works.
+The costs of a full-sized 6,000 square foot Red Robin restaurant and a mid-sized 4,400 square foot Red Robin restaurant range from \$1.8 to \$2.2 million and \$1.3 to \$1.8 million, respectively, depending on location (stand alone, mall or in-line retail) assuming it is a leased location.
+The cost to construct a Red Robin Burger Works ranges from \$0.5 to \$0.8 million.
+In 2015, we plan to open primarily mid-sized Red Robin restaurants based on the financial returns of these units and the availability of locations in markets where we would like to expand.